Mr-s-a-n-s/sulfur-core/README.EN.md

 ✨ **ModCore** provides **API interfaces** that allow other mods to integrate easily or serve as a reference for other mod developers. 🚧 Currently, it is in the improvement stage and being prepared for open-source release.

 🎯 **Main Features:**
-- ✅ Full item API and corresponding Sprite dictionary
+- ✅ Full item and corresponding Sprite dictionary
 - ✅ Player event tracking
 - ✅ Map events
 - ✅ Loading events